badmanwillis/Eduardo/README.md

 ## ROS packages

+The software was developed on a Ubuntu 16.04 LTS machine,using ROS-Kinetic.
 You'll need to setup a catkin workspace, and put the packages into the src folder.

 ### sam

-This package features the Fusion360 stl files for the the arm links, as well as the urdf (Universal Robot Description Format) file.
+This package features the Fusion360 stl files for the the arm links, as well as the samcad.urdf (Universal Robot Description Format) file.
 It can be used to visualize the arm in Rviz, and control the joints via GUI sliders.

 #### usage
 Navigate to your workspace